 Western Union Quick Cash.
 Of these, the simplest way to get your earnings hassle free and within the quickest time is the last option: Western Union Quick Cash.

-08/2020 Update: As of early 2021, Google will stop disbursing payments through Western Union.
+08/2020 Update: As of early 2021, Google will stop disbursing payments through Western Union for new users.
 You’re therefore required to select a different payment method before this date.

 Since it’s no longer possible to add Western Union as a payment method, our next best option is Wire Transfer.
 With this method, you’ll need an account with a local bank that supports international Swift transfers.

 Most of the major banks like KCB, NCBA, Equity, Co-operative etc support it, so this shouldn’t pose any challenge.
 If in doubt, consult your bank’s customer care and confirm if your current bank account accepts swift transfers or if you need to open a new one.